doperdoge/MyCalendar/README.md

 1. Clone this repository.
 2. Load this directory in Chrome as an [unpacked extension](https://developer.chrome.com/docs/extensions/mv3/getstarted/development-basics/#load-unpacked).
 3. Click the extension icon in the Chrome toolbar, then select the "Hello Extensions" extension.
 A popup will appear displaying the text "Hello Extensions".

+## To DO
+1. Prevent duplicates
+2. Add loading screen
+3. Open MyScheduler link to get cookies
+4. Pick account for calendar sync